Overview of statistical practice

-According to the Ministry of Interior, the nationality breakdown of people registered in GUDA for the first 10 countries of origin in 2021 was as follows: Afghanistan, Ivory Coast, Bangladesh, Guinea, Turkey, Albania, Georgia, Pakistan, Nigeria, Comoros.
+According to the Ministry of Interior, the nationality breakdown of people registered in GUDA for the first 10 countries of origin in 2022 was as follows: Afghanistan, Bangladesh, Türkiye, Georgia, DR Congo, Guinea, Ivory Coast, Albania, Pakistan, Nigeria.

 The following statistics are based on Eurostat statistics, which must be read with caution as they include inadmissibility decisions in rejections.
 Moreover, data on applications are not those related those cases that will go to the first instance procedure but include all applications registered by authorities (including asylum seeker under Dublin regulation).

 Source: Eurostat.
 These figures may differ from the forthcoming figures that will be published by national authorities later in 2022 that were not yet available by the time of writing of this report.

 Comparison between first instance and appeal decision rates: 2022

 |Total number of decisions||129,735||100%||67,142||100%|